coingaming/moon_flutter/README.md

 _Note: This project uses **[Release Please](https://github.com/googleapis/release-please)** and **[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)** spec, please follow the conventions or consider using **[Commitizen](https://github.com/commitizen/cz-cli)** to write commit messages._

+## Disclaimer

+The current major release, v1.0.0, will be maintained as-is and will not receive further updates, except for patches.
+The v1 theming is based on the soon-to-be deprecated Moon Design Figma v1 and lacks flexibility.
+For greater control over theming with v1 of moon_flutter, it is recommended to create custom wrapper widgets around the moon_flutter widgets that align with your project's specific theming requirements.

 ## Resources

 - 📱 [Playground](https://flutter.moon.io)